 - 1. TOTAL PAGES SCHEDULE H: After you have completed Schedule H, count the total number of pages.
 Each side of a two-sided form counts as one page. - 2.
 FILER NAME: Enter the committee's full name. - 3.
-FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
-DATE: Enter the date you made the payment. - 5.
+FILER ID: See the instructions for Cover Sheet, page 1, section 1. - 4.
+DATE: Enter the date your committee made the expenditure payment. - 5.
 BUSINESS NAME: Enter the full name of the payee (the business in which the candidate or officeholder has a participating interest or position). - 6.
-AMOUNT: Enter the dollar amount of the payment. - 7.
+AMOUNT: Enter the amount of the expenditure payment. - 7.
 BUSINESS ADDRESS: Enter the complete address of the payee (the business in which the candidate or officeholder has a participating interest or position). - 8.
-PURPOSE OF EXPENDITURE: See instructions for Schedule F1, section 8.
+PURPOSE OF EXPENDITURE: See the instructions for Schedule F1, section 8

-9. DIRECT CAMPAIGN EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER: See instructions for Schedule F1, section 9.
+9. DIRECT EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER : instructions for Schedule F1, section 9.
+See the